jdavis5/cubus/env/README.md

 The approach has taken advantage of JSDoc comments for type safety within JavaScript, and to enforce certain additional rules at compile time.

-Imported variables into a desired context will benefit from autocompletion.
+Validated environment variables will also benefit from autocompletion when imported into the desired context.

 ## Build time validation